 - Prescription medicines

-A Sam’s Club membership allows you to purchase a multitude of items at lower group rates.
-In addition to the items mentioned above, you will also find unique items at discounted prices in these departments: appliances, electronics, furniture, jewelry, office products, outdoor and patio products.
+In addition to the items mentioned above, you’ll also find unique items at discounted prices in these departments: appliances, electronics, furniture, jewelry, office products, outdoor and patio products.

 With your Sam’s membership, you also get free or discounted access to other services including: auctions, auto buying, cell phone plans, optical, rental cars, and much more.